 Mythic Quest is one of the best Apple TV+ original series and all-around a brilliant comedy series with genius performances by the ensemble cast.
-Created by It’s Always Sunny in Philadelphia famed Rob McElhenney, Charlie Day, and Megan Ganz the series follows the team behind the biggest multiplayer video game of all time, as they are tasked with building new worlds and creating new heroes and legends.
+Created by It’s Always Sunny in Philadelphia’s famed Rob McElhenney, Charlie Day, and Megan Ganz the series follows the team behind the biggest multiplayer video game of all time, as they are tasked with building new worlds and creating new heroes and legends.
 McElhenney and Charlotte Nicado lead the cast of the series into some brilliantly funny storylines.
-Mythic Quest completed its second season in July of 2021 and was renewed for Season 3 and 4, but there is no word on when the next season will come out so until then we have some shows for you to watch and pass the time until we get to see what new the team is creating now.
+Mythic Quest completed its third season recently and it was renewed for Season 4 in advance.
+So, while you wait for Mythic Quest Season 4 here are some shows you could watch.

 Synopsis: In the high-tech gold rush of modern Silicon Valley, the people most qualified to succeed are the least capable of handling success.
 From HBO and the offbeat mind of Mike Judge (‘Office Space,’ ‘Beavis & Butthead’) comes this comedy series that delves into the outrageous world of tech start-ups and the socially awkward underdogs trying to navigate its lucrative potential.